ghc-proposals/ghc-proposals/proposals/0000-code-texp.rst

 Costs and Drawbacks
 -------------------

-The main drawback is that this will break all users of typed Template Haskell who write type signatures.
+The main drawback is that this will break all users of Typed Template Haskell who write type signatures.
 However, I feel like I am the only user so the impact will be minimal.